arumugamkasi77/investment-portfolio-tracker/TECHNICAL_ARCHITECTURE.md

 ---

-**This document provides a comprehensive technical overview of the Investment Portfolio Tracker system architecture, including all recent enhancements and improvements implemented in August 2025.**
+**This document provides a comprehensive technical overview of the Investment Portfolio Tracker system architecture, including all recent enhancements and improvements implemented in August 2025.
+The AI Predictions module has been removed to focus on core portfolio tracking functionality.**